 Legal and Professional services

-Response time, contactability and communication is vital to the success of these kinds of businesses, and Live Receptionists provide all three of these to a consistently high standard.
+Response time, contactability, and communication are vital to the success of these kinds of businesses, and Live Receptionists provide all three of these to a consistently high standard.

 Manufacturing is another industry where Live Receptionists come in handy.
 Agents will follow the business’ protocol and extend their support to customers a little further by answering FAQs.

-Of course, they will always pass queries that require an expert response to an appropriate member of the business’ team.
+Of course, they will always pass queries that require an expert response to an appropriate member of the business’s team.

-- Every Virtual Receptionist Service plan is flexible and you can add or subtract minutes as your requirements shift and change.
+- Every Live Receptionist Service plan is flexible and you can add or subtract minutes as your requirements shift and change.

 - Live Receptionists are expertly trained to communicate with your customers in a professional and friendly manner.

 - It’s not all about answering and forwarding calls: Live Receptionists can capture leads and manage your calendar too.

 - When you factor in the money saved and customers accrued, Live Receptionists can be well worth the investment, which in itself is relatively small.

 - Most Live Receptionists work across a range of industries while some specialize in specific areas, e.g. medical.